ajvincent/ts-morph-structures/docs/guides/NavigatingStructures.md

 Everything I have builds atop the existing [`Structure` interface and derived interfaces](../reference/structure-types.md) from ts-morph.

-You can see at a glance the existing classes' API [in one page](../reference/structure-classes.md) or the more detailed API on a [per-class basis](../api/ts-morph-structures.md).
+You can see at a glance the existing classes' API on a [per-class basis](../api/ts-morph-structures.md).
 The class API is necessarily tighter than the interface API, for several reasons.

 ## forEachAugmentedStructureChild()